WesternGamer/SEPluginTemplate/README.md

 8. The project should open.

-6. You are done.
+9. You are done.
 If you plan to change the project name, you will need to edit `PostBuild.bat` and change the file name of the file ending in `.dll` to your project name.

+10. You may now edit the project.
+When your are done, just go to the next section called "Build your plugin."

 ## Build your plugin